-This Friday for Open Pen, we have a piece from Katelyn Martin who is open to any critique so long as we are honest 😉
+This Friday for Open Pen, we have a piece from Bethia who is open to any critique so long as we are honest 😉

 Thank you for taking time out of your busy day to comment on this piece!
 Even short, simple comments are very helpful.
 So please do not feel obliged to give a long, comprehensive critique.